Venus and Cupid with a Honeycomb: Mythological background

 The painting is based on the classical mythological characters of Cupid and Venus.
 Venus, the goddess of beauty and fertility, is the mother of Cupid, the god of passionate love.
 In this painting, a woman from the Court of Saxony takes on the role of Venus.
 She wears an iconic hat of the time, but the Latin lines on the top right-hand corner transport the figure into the classical world.
 This painting dates back to the Renaissance, a period in which bees and honey were considered symbols of pleasure, as were the two deities represented in the painting.

-The subject of this painting is taken from the Theocritean Idyllis XIX, in which the representative of pastoral poetry recounts Cupid being stung by a bee while stealing a honeycomb from the hive.
+The subject of this painting is taken from the Theocritean Idyll XIX, in which the representative of pastoral poetry recounts Cupid being stung by a bee while stealing a honeycomb from the hive.
 After manifesting his pain with screams and kicks, he flew to his mother Venus and complained to her.
 She replied that Cupid is like the bee: small but capable of inflicting painful wounds.
 Venus' answer alludes to Cupid's explosive force, capable of leading human beings to the loss of reason or to destruction.
 Bee stings correspond to the wounds caused by Cupid's arrows, which make humans victims of a painful desire for love (voluptas).

 Venus doesn't appear to be affected by the circumstances.
 She looks insensitive to her child's suffering.
 In this painting, Cranach intended to portray the human will to resist temptation rather than maternity.The four-line inscription taken from Latin translations of Theocritus is variously attributed to Ercole Strozzi, Philip Melanchthon, or Georg Sabinus.
 The couplet conveys the idea that the sweetness of Venus' pleasures causes inevitable pain.
 The depictions of Venus and the Latin verse both demonstrate the artist's dedication to sharing the story and its lesson.
 Following the Latin humanistic tradition, Cranach also addresses the learned viewer.
 In the traditional title of the painting, Venus and Cupid with the Honeycomb, the "theft" element is missing, while it is instead contained in the Greek "keriokleptes".

 This moralising approach was adopted by Melanchthon's scholar Georg Sabinus, who edited the first Latin translation of the Theocritean Idylls, published in Georg Rhau's music book Enchiridion utriusque musicae practicae (1536).
 Here, a possible interpretation of Venus and Cupid with the Honeycomb might be found.
 In such a book, Georg Rhau depicts Venus and Cupid in Cranach's paintings from a theological perspective.
 At those times, gods were one of the most popular subjects painted by German artists because they represent moral and spiritual qualities and are the ideal subject to draw in viewers.